SEAT León: SEAT León Super 2000 car

 During 2005, SEAT introduced the second generation León into the World Touring Car Championship (WTCC) to replace the Toledo Cupra which it had raced in the early rounds of the title.
 The car featured several modifications, including a racing engine that developed over 191 kW, a Hewland sequential-shift gearbox (unrelated to the DSG), and an aerodynamic package for increased downforce (with its hatchback shape, the León was disadvantaged against conventional three-box saloons).
 Minimum weight is 1140 kg with driver.
 SEAT Sport, in partnership with Oreca, ran six cars in the WTCC.
 Two other cars were run by SEAT Sport UK (Northern South) based in Northampton, UK in the British Touring Car Championship (BTCC).
 A further two cars were run by SEAT Sport Italia in the Italia Superturismo Championship.

-In mid-2007 SEAT introduced the León TDI to combat BMW's dominance by utilizing 2.0-liter Volkswagen EA189 TDI inline-4 turbodiesel engine.
+In mid-2007 SEAT introduced the León TDI to combat BMW's dominance by utilizing 2.0-litre Volkswagen EA189 TDI inline-4 turbodiesel engine.
 The car did show promise with Yvan Muller behind the wheel and the team was set to score championship win in Macau, but reliability issues caused Muller an retirement in Race 1 and the engine problems weren't solved in time thus not starting in Race 2 and handing the title to Andy Priaulx with BMW 320si.

 In 2008, Muller won the FIA World Touring Car Championship for Drivers at the wheel of a León TDI, and SEAT won the Manufacturers' title.
 León TDI was also fielded by SEAT UK in the British Touring Car Championship with Jason Plato being the lead driver.
 Plato finished second behind Fabrizio Giovanardi with Vauxhall in the drivers' championship.
 At the end of the season SEAT UK withdrew from the series and subsequently this was the only season where León TDI competed in the BTCC.